A new Manhattan-inspired bar for Southport.

 Frenzy’s Food Court

 Catering to the entire family, Frenzy’s at Southport Sharks is open for dinner and offers an extensive buffet selection featuring dishes inspired by cuisines from around the world.
-The all-you-can-eat buffet offers a tasty range of meats, salads, international dishes and desserts, all available between 5.30pm and 8.30pm every Thursday, Friday and Saturday.
+The all-you-can-eat buffet offers a tasty range of meats, salads, international dishes and desserts, all available between 5.30pm and 8.30pm, 7 nights a week.
 Yep, we don’t know about you but we have our plates ready!

 Where: Olsen Ave & Musgrave Ave, Southport

 One of the most beautifully presented buffets around is Citrique at the JW Marriott Gold Coast Resort & Spa.
 Recently renovated, they are renowned for a next-level, seasonal seafood selection, and folks; it is the goods.
 Every dish you could possibly want is available at Citrique, including yum cha, sushi, curries, antipasto, European dishes, and speciality plates you’ll absolutely fall for in a big way.
-It’s open for buffet breakfast daily, with Thursday — Sunday buffet sittings in the evenings and lunches Saturday and Sunday.
-Plus be sure to check their monthly feature flavour at the buffet!
-Currently, for the month of July expect to see an array of Incredible Indian.
+It’s open for buffet breakfast daily, with Friday and Saturday buffet sittings in the evenings and lunches Sunday.

 Where: JW Marriott Gold Coast Resort & Spa, 158 Ferny Avenue, Surfers Paradise

 We would like to boldly state that QT Gold Coast’s Bazaar is exceptional, and if you have not been, no excuse will suffice!
 Feel like a steak cooked perfectly medium-rare?
 Not a problem.
-Their helpful chefs can create made to order dishes right in front of your eyes, bake pizzas, and dish up fresh and cooked seafood, slow-roasted meats, epic salads, an Asian food section and the most delectable dessert offering on the Coast.
-It’s an absolute must-try and is open for breakfast daily as well as dinner Tuesday — Saturday.
+Their helpful chefs can create made to order dishes right in front of your eyes, bake pizzas, and dish up fresh and cooked seafood, slow-roasted meats, epic salads, an Asian food section and easily the most delectable dessert offering on the Coast.
+It’s an absolute must-try and is open for breakfast and dinner daily.
+For extra indulgence, we highly recommend their Sunday Brunch.

 Where: QT Gold Coast, 7 Staghorn Ave, Surfers Paradise